6 Strategies to tackle weight gain during menopause

 5. Track your food

 Weight gain during menopause can result from a subtle energy imbalance.
-Use MyNetDiary to track your calories from food and calories burned with exercise.
+Use MyNetDiary to track caloric intake from food and calories burned with exercise.
 Even minor adjustments to your food choices can help prevent unwanted pounds and put you back in charge.

 6. Keep some perspective

-Our culture places high value on youth and unattainable body images, making aging and the menopausal years even more difficult.
+Western culture places a high value on youth and unattainable body images, making aging and the menopausal years even more difficult.
 The stress of striving for unrealistic ideals can make it more challenging to take care of yourself.
-Focus on what you can do to eat well, move more, and appreciate your body no matter your stage of life.
+Focus on what you can do–eat well, move more, and appreciate your body, regardless of your stage of life.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.